The Kapnick Leadership Development Initiative: Translating a Successful Booth Class to the Law School

 Adapting LEAD to the Law School

-Many of the details of Kapnick Leadership and Professionalism Program will be worked out over the coming year under the oversight of a faculty committee chaired by Eduardo Peñalver in anticipation of a Fall 2014 “launch.”
+Many of the details of Kapnick Leadership Development Initiative will be worked out over the coming year under the oversight of a faculty committee chaired by Eduardo Peñalver in anticipation of a Fall 2014 “launch.”
 It is expected that the program will be mandatory for all incoming Law School students.
 The Kapnick Program will largely take place during Orientation and will supplement rather than supplant existing offerings.
 The 1L curriculum and the Bigelow program will continue as usual.